What's REALLY the best VPN to use in China in 2017?

 The logging and torrenting policies.
 No activity logging, torrents allowed on all servers, and shared IP addresses make ExpressVPN a great choice for downloading torrents or other activities that demand a high level of anonymity.

 The simultaneous connections.
 VPN.ac allows up to 6 simultaneous connections without any restrictions on what devices may be connected at the same time.
-You can use it on 3 phones and 2 computers and 1 router all at the same time if you want.
+For example, you can connect 2 phones, 2 computers, an iPad, and a router all at the same time if you want.

 The Secure.Proxy browser add-on.
 VPN.ac also offers a proxy service in addition to the VPN for no extra charge.
 You can think of this as a "VPN within your browser".
 The browser add-on is available for Chrome, Firefox, and Opera.
 The Tokyo 1 to Tokyo 5 servers work very well.
 These are hosted on a different hosting provider (better one) than the Tokyo 1 and Tokyo 2 VPN servers.
 I hope that VPN.ac sets up a VPN server on this same hosting provider soon.

 The video streaming.
 Another great feature of VPN.ac is an unofficial and unadvertised feature that I stumbled upon.
-I don't know how it works exactly but I can watch any geo-restricted content (except for Netflix) no matter which server location I connected to.
-I can connect to Hong Kong 1 for example and still watch BBC iPlayer (UK), Channel 4 (UK), Hulu (US), etc. There is no need to change servers to match the country of the service you want to watch.
+I don't know how it works exactly, but I can watch any geo-restricted content (except for Netflix) no matter which server location I connected to.
+I can connect to Hong Kong 1, for example, and still watch BBC iPlayer (UK), Channel 4 (UK), Hulu (US), etc. There is no need to change servers to match the country of the service you want to watch.
 Everything (except Netflix) just works all the time.
-For Netflix in China the best options are ExpressVPN and VyprVPN.

 The 25% lifetime recurring discount.
 Unlike most of the special offers on this website, the 25% discount for VPN.ac is available for the life of your account.
 You will keep getting the discount on each renewal.

-Many people think that VPN.ac PPTP servers don't work in China because of this problem.
-Not every server works with PPTP but most of them do and PPTP actually works quite well in China (although it's considered by security experts to be an insecure protocol).
-If you want to use VPN.ac PPTP on Windows I would suggest setting it up manually through the Windows settings instead of using the VPN.ac Windows app.
+Many people think that VPN.ac PPTP and L2TP servers don't work in China because of this problem.
+Not every server works with PPTP and L2TP, but most of them do and these protocols can actually work quite well in China (although PPTP is considered by security experts to be an insecure protocol).
+If you want to use VPN.ac PPTP or L2TP on Windows, I suggest setting it up manually through the Windows settings instead of using the VPN.ac Windows app.
 Otherwise, just exit the app and restart it to try again after a failed connection attempt.

-On the Android app it shows the connection as successful prematurely.
+On the Android app, it sometimes shows the connection as successful before the connection is made.
 You need to pull down the status bar to see the actual status.
 As you can see in the below screenshot it looks like VPN is connected but in fact it is still in the authentication phase.
 Sometimes the connection might fail but the app still shows that the VPN is connected.

-Despite these bugs in the Windows and Android apps there is some things I like about the apps too.
+Despite these bugs in the Windows and Android apps, there is some things I like about the VPN.ac apps too.
 I especially like being able to change the protocol and port from the main screen.
 Most other VPN apps require you to open another settings window to change this.